stano45/FastMHD/README.md

 # FastMHD

+WARNING: Does not work anymore!
+Site got redesigned.

 **English**

 FastMHD is my first attempt at a bigger programming project.
 It is an app for android, which scrapes data from the website imhd.sk (public transport site of Bratislava, Slovakia) and finds an optimal connection between two stops.